F1 eyes may have opened after Alonso’s Indy 500 flop

 Rossi has so far bucked the trend, winning the 100th running of the Indy 500 in his 2016 debut.
 He was second the following year and fourth last year, each time benefiting from the experience, equipment and resources that his Andretti Autosport team has poured into its efforts over the years.

 “Fernando is a world champion.
 You expect him to do a good job,” Rossi said.
-“But at Indianapolis to find speed, it’s experience, kind of the tricks of the trade that money can’t buy, and I think that gets lost on a lot of people, and I think that was on full display this past week.”
+“But at Indianapolis, to find speed, it’s experience, kind of the tricks of the trade that money can’t buy, and I think that gets lost on a lot of people, and I think that was on full display this past week.”

 AP Auto Racing Writer Jenna Fryer and AP Sports Writer Jerome Pugmire contributed.